Vitor-Brefore/Vitor-Brefore/README.md

 # Expertise 🚀

-My focus is the FrontEnd, because I have a lot of creativity and I like design.
+My focus is the Fullstack, because I have a lot of creativity and I like design.
 I haven't worked in the area yet but I intend to very soon.

 # Tech Stack 💻